X

 The Famous Logan Sapphire

-The Rockefeller Sapphire was purchased by John D. Rockefeller from an Indian maharajah (believed to be the Nizam of Hyderabad) in 1934 for an undisclosed price.
-It is a 62.02 carat, rectangular step-cut blue sapphire, mounted in a diamond ring.
-It was first sold by Sotheby's in 1988 for $2.82 million and then sold by Christie's in 2001 for $3,031,000, which amounts to about $48,871 per carat.
+The Rockefeller Sapphire came into John D. Rockefeller's possession in 1934 from an Indian maharajah, possibly the Nizam of Hyderabad, for an undisclosed sum.
+This 62.02-carat rectangular step-cut blue sapphire is set in a diamond ring.
+It appeared at Sotheby's in 1988 for $2.82 million and then at Christie's in 2001 for $3,031,000, equating to roughly $48,871 per carat.

 Famous St. Edward's Sapphire

-Not all the finest sapphires in the world are from Kashmir or Burma.
-The Logan Sapphire, donated to the Smithsonian Institution in Washington in 1960 by Mrs. John A. Logan, is a 422.99 carat Sri Lankan blue sapphire.
-Set in a brooch with 20 round diamonds, it is the second largest known blue sapphire.
-The largest is a stone known as the Blue Giant of the Orient.
-It was offered at auction by Christie's in 2004, but did not sell.
-However, it reportedly sold after the auction for $1 million.
-The Blue Stone of the Orient is also from Sri Lanka.
+Not every top sapphire hails from Kashmir or Burma.
+The Logan Sapphire, given to the Smithsonian Institution in 1960 by Mrs. John A. Logan, is a 422.99-carat blue sapphire from Sri Lanka.
+Framed in a brooch with 20 round diamonds, it ranks as the second-largest known blue sapphire.
+The largest, the Blue Giant of the Orient, also from Sri Lanka, went unsold at a 2004 Christie's auction but reportedly changed hands afterward for $1 million.

-Of course many of the most valuable sapphires in the world have never been offered at auction and are unlikely to ever be seen in an auction catalogue.
-One of the most famous is the St. Edward's Sapphire, a blue faceted cushion set in the Maltese Cross atop the Imperial State Crown of the United Kingdom.
-Its exact weight is unknown but stories of its history date back to 1042 AD.
-The British crown also features a 104 carat sapphire known as the Stuart Sapphire; it is mounted on the band at the rear of the crown.
+Many of the world's most valuable sapphires have never hit the auction block and probably never will.
+Take the St. Edward's Sapphire, a blue faceted cushion in the Maltese Cross on the United Kingdom's Imperial State Crown.
+Its weight remains unspecified, but its history traces back to 1042 AD.
+The British crown also includes the 104-carat Stuart Sapphire, positioned on the band at the crown's rear.
+Discover the deeper sapphire meaning and powers behind these royal gems.

-Some famous sapphires have a less distinguished history.
-The 733 carat Black Star of Queensland was originally a 1165 carat rough crystal discovered in 1935 by 14 year old Roy Spencer.
-Amazingly, it was used as a door-stop for many years by his family.
-It was purchased by Kazanjian Brothers and cut in 1948.
+Some renowned sapphires have more humble beginnings.
+The 733-carat Black Star of Queensland started as a 1165-carat rough crystal found in 1935 by 14-year-old Roy Spencer.
+Remarkably, his family used it as a doorstop for years.
+It was bought by Kazanjian Brothers and cut in 1948.
+But is it the biggest star sapphire?
 Feel free to browse through our huge selection of sapphire gemstones for sale.

 Enlarged Gemstone Image